 It’s been just over a year since I wrote the post, What A Teenage Boy Needs Most from His Mom.
-That was my first ever viral post, and it wreaked all kinds of internet havoc, even crashing my site as one and a half million people visited over a two-week period.
+That was my first ever viral post, and it wreaked all kinds of internet havoc, even crashing my site as nearly 2 million people visited over a two-week period.
 (I wasn’t complaining.)
 Over the last year, it has continued to be shared all over the world, and I’d guess that many of you reading this might have first found me through that post. (hi!
 So glad you’re here!)

 I opened that Teenage Boy post talking about how two of my four boys had birthdays that week.
 One was turning fifteen, the other was turning thirteen.
 And “so far,” I said, they were doing really well.